 Research opportunities are also greatly enhanced as we are able to investigate tree health of mature trees and complex forest ecosystem under future carbon dioxide atmospheric conditions at the BIFoR FACE facility.

-With thanks to BIFoR Director / Chair in Tree Pathology, Prof Robert Jackson, the BIFoR Forest Health research team continues to thrive with 5 new PhD students and 3 new postdoctoral researchers starting in September / October 2021.
-BIFoR is also proud to have on our team of Directors the Chief Plant Health Officer for Defra, Prof Nicola Spence.
+With thanks to BIFoR Director / Chair in Tree Pathology, Professor Robert Jackson, the BIFoR Forest Health research team continues to thrive.
+BIFoR is also proud to have on our team of Directors the Chief Plant Health Officer for Defra, Professor Nicola Spence.

 Find out more about our forest health research in relation to ash, cherry and oak using the links below.
 BIFoR is proud to be part of the Action Oak initiative.